spr02/LimeDDS_GW/README.md

-# Custom gateware for LimeSDR
+# Custom gateware for the LimeSDR